Our Guide

 Different routes of administration have differing bioavailability levels, which translates to more highly effective doses at lower comparative ketamine doses, which can help prevent bladder harm, covered last in the guide.
 More detail there.

-As a result, oral administration of ketamine has a relatively low bioavailability, typically around 20%.
+Generally, oral administration of ketamine has a relatively low bioavailability, typically around 20%.
 This is due to the extensive 2nd-pass metabolism in the liver, where a significant portion of the drug is metabolized before it can reach systemic circulation.

 Some patients have reported that their oral mucosa will be affected by troches and RDT’s, causing inflammation and potential shedding of the inner lining of the cheek.
 This, like the bladder, will heal completely over time.